Over 26 million people have no choice but to drink dirty water from unsafe sources.

-people in Tanzania don't have access to safe water.
+26.7 million people in Tanzania do not have clean water.

-Over 4,000 children die every year from diarrhoea due to unsafe water and poor sanitation in Tanzania.
+Over 3,000 children under five die a year due to diarrhoeal diseases caused by poor water and sanitation in Tanzania.

 Tanzania is the largest country in East Africa, home to over 52 million people.
 Due to the hot, dry climate, safe water is scarce and growing enough food is often difficult for the mostly rural population.

-Access to toilets is even lower – with 44 million people living without adequate sanitation.
+Access to toilets is even lower – with 40.9 million people living without decent toilets.
 This is particularly problematic to health in densely populated, unplanned settlements.

 We have been working in Tanzania for three decades, providing communities with life-changing safe water and toilets.
 During this time, we have engaged with decision-makers to influence policy and encourage investment.

 As in all the countries where we work, we use simple, low-cost technologies that will be more sustainable long-term.
 These include a new type of pump designed to tackle the problem of emptying latrines in slums.

 We have also used innovative mapping technology to record the location and condition of water points across the country.
 This will provide valuable data for use in both our service delivery and advocacy work.

 In Tanzania last year we reached: